Rachel-VA/Oriental_Oasis_Web_MVC/README.md

 - Detail Page

-### Part 3:  Features
+### Part 3: Identity Management Using Identity.EntityFramework
-- Using Identity.EntityFramework for register/login
-- Ensure to install 'Microsoft.AspNetCore.Identity.EntityFrameworkCore' package for both the main project and the sub-project .DataAccess
+- Ensure to install Microsoft.AspNetCore.Identity.EntityFrameworkCore package for both the main project and the sub-project .DataAccess.
-- Ensure the 'app.UseAuthentication();' is called before the 'app.UseAuthorization();' in program.cs
+- Ensure the app.UseAuthentication(); is called before the app.UseAuthorization(); in Program.cs.
-- The framework will auto generate a new ApplicationDbContext, remove it and pass in the ItentityUser in ApplicationDbContext
+- The framework will auto-generate a new ApplicationDbContext, remove it and pass in the IdentityUser in ApplicationDbContext.
-- Check all the changes after in the project after the Scaffolder Identity sucessfully configured
+- Check all the changes in the project after the Scaffolder Identity successfully configured.
-- In appsettings.json, remove the new generated ApplicationDbContext server
+- In appsettings.json, remove the newly generated ApplicationDbContext server.
-- Check the Area folder and delete the generated data folder.
-Keep the 'pages' folder.
-It contains all the new files (razor views) for Idenity (register, login, validations)
+- Check the Areas folder and delete the generated Data folder.
+Keep the Pages folder.
+It contains all the new files (razor views) for Identity (register, login, validations).
-- Register the Razor view pages and add in routing pipline in program.cs for the pages to be seen
+- Register the Razor view pages and add in the routing pipeline in Program.cs for the pages to be seen.

 #### Create identity Table
 - Open tools-NuGet management console and add migration "add-migration addIdentityTables" to create table in database to store user info
 - Run update-database

 #### Extend user identity (add more columns in database to store more user info)
 - Create a new class inside .Model sub-project and named it ApplicationUser
 - change it to public and inherent IdentityUser